All posts

 Methodology

-Permission cohort: 22,769 residential new-build grants from 2019-2021 across 31 councils. decision_outcome = 'granted' AND dev_type = 'residential' AND dev_action = 'new-build'.
-Unit counts recorded for 59% of applications (100,513 units — a floor, not a ceiling).
+Permission cohort: 43,406 residential new-build grants from 2019-2024 across 31 councils.
+Granted, residential, new-build applications.
+Unit counts recorded for 88% of applications in this cohort (186,296 units) — extrapolated to approximately 316,000 using the 59% population-wide num_units coverage rate for consistency with prior parts.
+The 22,769 grant / ~170,000 unit figure for 2019-2021 is a subset of this cohort.
 Decision outcome coverage is low for Waterford (72.3%), Leitrim (73.2%), Longford (70.8%), Galway City (62.3%), and Cork City (65.9%) — grant counts from these councils are undercounted.

-Walk-away analysis: Uncommenced permissions (no BC record) expiring 2024-2025 (decision_date + 5 years).
+Walk-away analysis: Uncommenced permissions (no BC record) expiring 2024-2025 (decision date + 5 years).
 "Walk-away" defined as no new residential new-build application within 50m of the original site in the year before expiry.
-Developer size classified by number of granted 10+ unit residential new-build permissions held by the same applicant_name in the 2019-2021 window. applicant_name matching is case-insensitive but cannot resolve SPV structures to parent companies.
+Developer size classified by number of granted 10+ unit residential new-build permissions held by the same applicant name in the 2019-2021 window.
+Applicant-name matching is case-insensitive but cannot resolve SPV structures to parent companies.
 Some "one-site developers" may be SPVs of larger groups.

 Unit reduction analysis: Residential new-build applications filed after an earlier granted residential new-build on the same site (within 50m, same council).
 Original cohort: grants with 10+ units from 2019-2021.
 Follow-up applications require 5+ units.
 Spatial matching uses bounding box pre-filter and haversine distance < 0.05km.
 One-to-many matching means pair-counts, not unique-site-counts.
 Some matches may be adjacent-but-different sites.